B safe B Well B Love

-In between talents, (if time permits) Oni educates and entertains, delivering the classic poetry of Maya Angelou, Nikki Giovanni, Nina Simone along with Oni’s original poetry taken off her spoken word CD, Sister Wings!
+In between talents, Oni educates and entertains, delivering the classic poetry of Maya Angelo & Nikki Giovanni, along with Oni’s original poetry taken off her spoken word CD, Sister Wings!

-We can also open with a brief workshop on creating poetry and on how to develop your own style of performing OR what ever your talent is, we’ll have a great time, showin’ off and showin’ out!
+We open with a brief workshop on poetry writing and how to develop your own style of performing OR what ever your talent is, we’ll have a great time, showin’ off and showin’ out!

 Length of Program: 60-90 minutes

 Maximum Number of Participants: 12 + up with audience.

 Venue Requirements: Cafe' setting.
 Activity Room, Music Rooms, Electrical outlet, Microphone & stand.
-Bring pen, paper and a fun loving, positive attitude!
+Bring pen, paper, your poetry and a fun loving, positive attitude!

 See "Applause" page for review of this program from Magee Rehabilitation Hospital in Philadelphia, Pennsylvania.